-The members of our audit committee are Bradley Margus, Jakob Loven, Ph.D. and Kush Parmar, M.D., Ph.D.
-Mr. Margus is the chair of the audit committee.
-Our audit committee's responsibilities include:
+The members of our audit committee are , and .. is the chair of the audit committee.
+Our audit committee's responsibilities will include:

-- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from that firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - · overseeing our internal audit function; - overseeing our risk assessment and risk management policies: - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - · meeting independently with our internal auditing staff, if any, our independent registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - · preparing the audit committee report required by Securities and Exchange Commission, or SEC, rules.
+- · appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from that firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - · overseeing our internal audit function; - · overseeing our risk assessment and risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - · meeting independently with our internal auditing staff, if any, our independent registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by Securities and Exchange Commission, or SEC, rules.